 Is It Important to Use a Large Factoring Company?

-Before diving into specifics, let’s be clear about what they do.
-A factoring company, or “Factor”, provides a financing solution where a business will sell one or multiple outstanding invoices (accounts receivable) to them at a discounted rate.
+Before diving into the unique specifics of factoring in the construction industry, let’s be clear about what factoring companies do.
+A factoring company, or “Factor”, provides temporary working capital by purchasing one or multiple outstanding invoices (accounts receivable) at a discounted rate.
 Here’s a common timeline of the process:

-• Application: The business applies to become a client.
+• Application: A construction company applies to become a client.

-• Due Diligence: The factoring company’s underwriting does a few checks.
+• Due Diligence: The Factor’s underwriting looks into the situation of both businesses – the construction company and their client.
 Typical examples are proof of business licenses and insurance, assessment of the creditworthiness of the invoiced customer, and timeliness of past payments.
-If all looks good, the business becomes an official client.
+If all looks good, the business becomes an “official” client.

-• Advance Payment: A portion of the invoice amount, typically around 70-90%, is sent to the business usually within a day or two.
+• Advance Payment: A majority of the invoice amount, typically around 70-90%, is sent to the construction business usually within a day or two.

 • Waiting and Collection: The factoring company collects the payments directly from the customer.

-• Final Payment: The remaining 10-30% balance is then sent back to the business, minus the factoring fee(s).
+• Final Payment: The remaining 10-30% balance is then sent back to the construction business, minus factoring fee(s).

 The Invoice Factoring Process the 6 steps used by invoice factoring companies to fund businesses

-Though businesses of any size or age can use factoring, typical businesses that most often benefit from factoring fall within these general categories:
+Though businesses of any size or age can use factoring, typical businesses that most often benefit from factoring fit within these general categories:

 • Startups: These businesses have not yet built the long-term credit history that banks require.

-• Businesses with Irregular or Seasonal Revenue Streams: The lack of predictable cash flow scares banks but fits within a factoring company’s model.
+• Businesses with Irregular or Seasonal Revenue Streams: The lack of predictable cash flow in industries like trucking, construction, or janitorial scares banks, but fits within a factoring company’s model.

 • Companies Experiencing Rapid Growth: Not being able to keep up with payments due to growth can be helped by factoring.

-The are many compelling reasons businesses turn to factoring companies for cash:
+There are many compelling reasons construction companies turn to factoring companies for cash:

-• Cash Flow Support: Factoring companies provide almost immediate access to cash, improving liquidity for day-to-day operations.
+• Cash Flow Support: Factoring companies provide almost immediate access to working capital, improving liquidity for day-to-day operations.

-• No Debt Funding: Unlike loans, factoring doesn’t show up as debt on the business’s balance sheet.
+• Debt-free Funding: Unlike loans, factoring doesn’t show up as debt on the balance sheet.

 • Credit Risk Mitigation: Factoring companies help shoulder the risk in the event of customer non-payment.

-• Faster funding: Receiving factoring money from factoring companies is faster than from traditional financing outlets (as little as 12-24 hours after becoming a client.)
+• Faster funding: Receiving factoring money from factoring companies can happen much faster than traditional financing outlets (as little as 12-24 hours after becoming a client.)

-• Easier Approval: With less stringent requirements and fewer checks, acceptance as a client by factoring companies is much easier than by banks.
+• Easier Approval: With less stringent requirements and fewer checks than by banks, approval by the factoring company is much easier.

-While factoring offers numerous advantages, it’s smart to be aware of the potential drawbacks.
+While factoring offers numerous advantages for construction companies, it’s smart to be aware of the potential drawbacks.
 A few to take into consideration are:

-• Cost: Factoring companies charge higher rates as compared to banks or other traditional financing.
+• Cost: Factoring companies charge higher rates than loans from traditional lenders like banks.

 • Business Suitability: Factoring may not be ideal for very low-profit margin businesses.